pkopparla/pkopparla.github.io/README.md

 <h3> About </h3>

+I am a remote sensing and atmospheric scientist, currently working for [Solafune Inc.](https://solafune.com/en) as lead researcher.

-I am a [planetary scientist](https://www.ucl.ac.uk/mssl/research/solar-system/planetary-science/what-planetary-science) interested in planetary atmospheres and climates.
+Previously, I was a [planetary scientist](https://www.ucl.ac.uk/mssl/research/solar-system/planetary-science/what-planetary-science) interested in planetary atmospheres and climates.

-I'm currently CSH fellow at the Center for Space and Habitability at the University of Bern.
-I work on understanding climate variability on exoplanets.
-Previously, I was working on understanding climate variability on Venus using remote sensing data from the Venus Climate Orbiter mission, Akatsuki at the University of Tokyo.
-Recently I've been looking into Earth observing and the tech around it.
+I was CSH fellow at the Center for Space and Habitability at the University of Bern where I worked on understanding climate variability on exoplanets.
+Before that, I was working on understanding climate variability on Venus using remote sensing data from the Venus Climate Orbiter mission, Akatsuki at the University of Tokyo.

 Here is a short [CV](PushkarKopparla_Resume.pdf)